woman checking if loans affecting mortgage

 Although, it's worth noting that not all mortgage providers evaluate applications the same way.
 To ensure you get the best value, speak to a whole-of-market broker who can access mortgages across the United States.

 It's not all doom and gloom.
-At times, loans can help your mortgage application!
+At times, existing loans can help when you apply for a mortgage!
 But you'll need to take the long-term view of things if you want them to benefit you.
 There are three ways you can use additional loans to help your future mortgage efforts:

 • Boosting your credit score — When paid on time, a loan can help boost your score.
 Title loans, however, won't work here as they're not reported to the credit bureaus.

 • Refinance — Some personal loans can be used to reorganize your existing credit card debts to make them cheaper and easily manageable.
-Over time, it increases your mortgage affordability.
+Over time, it increases your mortgage affordability and helps with managing loans for mortgage eligibility.

 • High interest — People use certain loan types to put the money in a high-interest savings account.
 The accrued funds are then used as a mortgage deposit.